codewind-resources/rogue-cloud/docs/Developing-Microclimate.md

 * https://github.com/microclimate-dev2ops/rogue-cloud-client
 3) Click ``Next``, then click the ``Import`` button.
 4) Once the code is generated, click the ``Edit Code`` button.
 You are now redirected to the code editor.
 5) Before you start building the code, the container needs to initialize and download the Java and Maven dependencies for the underlying build system.
-This takes a while -- up to 5 minutes depending on CPU and network connection (this is an early beta of Microclimate: we're working on speeding up this step dramatically!
-Thanks for your patience! :)   ).
+This can take up to 7 minutes depending on CPU and network connection (this initialization is only required the first time you using Microclimate).
 You can use ``docker logs -f microclimate-file-watcher`` to watch its progress.
 6) Once the build has initialized and downloaded the required dependencies, the build icon displays a green circle notification, like so: ![Rogue Cloud project is built](resources/gameclient-microclimate-ready.png "Rogue Cloud project is built")
 * In the ``Build logs`` window, you should the Maven build log with 'BUILD SUCCESS' at the bottom.